 Shielding vs shoulder charging in soccer

 For smaller players especially it’s important to learn these 8 ways to have a good release after or as you get the ball.
 For the smaller or slower players, having a good release is vital.

 In this situation you can shoulder charge them, even knocking them down.
 Hey if the ref calls a foul, remember that they make mistakes too.

 Another time to shoulder charge would be when your opponent has the ball and you come up to their side and bump them with your shoulder.
 It’s a great way to knock them off balance and steal the ball.

-2 average size players who were strong on the ball
+3 average size players who were strong on the ball

 Clint Dempsey in the MLS (Major League Soccer) with New England Revolution was a little different, where he had good center of gravity using both his arms and legs to shield the ball.

 Difference from dirty play and aggression

-When using your arms to shield/protect the ball, you have to keep your elbows down.
 The picture above shows a player using his elbows.
 This looks to me like a foul because the elbow is up near the face.
-I would bet that this happened more because he is being knocked off balance.
-Fouls aren’t always on purpose.
-You can extend your hand/arm out to shield, but you can’t put your hand up towards the players head or neck.
-Make sure you don’t push off, but rather use your hand to just keep the defender away.
+I would bet that happened because he is being knocked off balance + is used to using his arms.

 Good dribblers can be strong on the ball

 A good dribbler is one who keeps possession of the ball most of the time.
 Of course everyone will lose possession, but the great players don’t very often.

-Can you think of anyone like this?
 Maybe there are some players on your team or people who’ve played against.
 One attribute this type of player needs is quickness.
 This way they can evade players without having to use their body.